hollenstein/msreport/README.md

 The library supports importing protein and peptide-level quantification results from MaxQuant, FragPipe, and Spectronaut, as well as post-translational modification (PTM) data from MaxQuant and FragPipe.
 MsReport provides tools for data annotation, normalization and transformation, statistical testing, and data visualization.

+The [documentation](https://hollenstein.github.io/msreport/) provides an overview of the library's public API.

 ### Key features of MsReport

 #### Data Import and Standardization